endiangroup/endian.io/content/articles/caa.md

 +++
 title = "Caa article title"
+authors = "Adrian Duke"
+summary = " Compare-and-Authenticate (CAA) is a tiny algorithm for centrally managing the validity of a set of distributed sessions." image_tag = "CAA"
 +++
 Compare-and-Authenticate (CAA) is a tiny algorithm for centrally managing the validity of a set of distributed sessions.
 It currently has a single Go implementation found here: https://github.com/endiangroup/compandauth.